Quantity surveying

 On completion of a RICS-accredited quantity surveying degree, you can start to work towards achieving chartered surveyor status in your job.
 To become chartered and a professional member of RICS, you'll need to complete the Assessment of Professional Competence (APC).

-There are also opportunities to undertake postgraduate study in various areas depending on the direction you'd like your career to take.
-These include quantity surveying, commercial management, construction project management, strategic project management, and construction law and dispute resolution.
+There are also opportunities to study quantity surveying at postgraduate level, or in another area depending on the direction you'd like your career to take.
+Including, sustainability, environmental management, commercial management, construction project management, strategic project management, and construction law and dispute resolution.

-Alternatively, you could consider postgraduate study in related areas including facilities management, finance, business or town and regional planning.
+Alternatively, you could consider postgraduate study in a related area such as facilities management, finance, business or town and regional planning.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in quantity surveying.